bluesky/bluesky-queueserver/docs/source/cli_tools.rst

                         and devices (--existing-plans-and-devices) and user group permissions (--user-group-permissions) must be explicitly specified if this option is used.
+      --user-group-permissions-reload {NEVER,ON_REQUEST,ON_STARTUP}
+                        Select when user group permissions are reloaded from disk.
+Options:
+                        'NEVER' - RE Manager never attempts to load permissions from disk file.
+If permissions fail to load from Redis, they are loaded from disk at the first startup of RE Manager or on request.
+'ON_REQUEST' - permissions are loaded from disk file when requested by 'permission_reload' API call.
+'ON_STARTUP' - permissions are loaded from disk each time RE Manager is started or when 'permission_reload' API request is received (default: ON_STARTUP)
       --existing-plans-devices EXISTING_PLANS_AND_DEVICES_PATH
                         Path to file that contains the list of existing plans and devices.
 The path may be a relative path to the profile collection directory.
 If